jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

 The Board must provide the annual report for a financial year to the Minister as soon as practicable after the end of the financial year.

 ### 153 Board to publish reports
-(1) The Board must, as soon as practicable after giving the annual report to the Minister under section 152,— (a) publicly notify that the report has been given to the Minister and where copies of the report may be inspected and purchased; and
+As soon as practicable after giving a report to the Minister under section 152, the Board must make the report publicly available on an Internet site maintained by or on behalf of the Board.
-  (b) make copies of the report available to the public at the place set out in the public notification, on request, for inspection free of charge and for purchase at a reasonable cost.
-(2) In this section, publicly notify means publish a notice— (a) in 1 or more daily newspapers circulating in each of the cities of Auckland, Hamilton, Wellington, Christchurch, and Dunedin; and
-  (b) in the Gazette; and
-  (c) on an Internet website maintained by or on behalf of the Board so that it is available at all reasonable times.

 ### 154 Annual reports to be presented to House of Representatives
-The Minister must present a copy of the annual report given to him or her under section 152 to the House of Representatives no later than 12 sitting days after the date on which the Minister receives that report.
+The Minister must present a copy of the annual report given to him or her under section 152 to the House of Representatives no later than 10 sitting days after the date on which the Minister receives that report.

 ### 155 Power of Minister to require information relating to affairs of Board
 (1) The Board must supply to the Minister any information relating to the affairs of the Board that the Minister requests.